The Flaming Lips

 The Flaming Lips are an American psychedelic rock band formed in 1983 in Oklahoma City, Oklahoma.
-The band currently consists of Wayne Coyne (vocals, guitar, keyboards), Steven Drozd (guitars, keyboards, bass, drums, vocals), Derek Brown (keyboards, guitars, percussion), Matt Duckworth Kirksey (drums, percussion, keyboards) and Nicholas Ley (percussion, drums).
-Following the departure of long-time bassist Michael Ivins in 2021, Coyne has remained the band's sole consistent member.
+The band currently consists of Wayne Coyne (vocals, guitars, bass, keyboards), Steven Drozd (guitars, bass, keyboards, drums, vocals), Derek Brown (keyboards, guitars, percussion), Matt Duckworth Kirksey (drums, percussion, keyboards) and Tommy McKenzie (bass).
+Coyne and Drozd have remained the band's only consistent members since 1991, with Coyne being the only remaining founding member following the departure of bassist and keyboardist Michael Ivins in 2021.

 The group recorded several albums and EPs on an indie label, Restless, in the 1980s and early 1990s.
-After signing to Warner Brothers, they released their first record with Warner, Hit to Death in the Future Head (1992).
-Their 1993 album Transmissions from the Satellite Heart included the hit single "She Don't Use Jelly" which broke the band into the mainstream.
+After signing to Warner Brothers they released Hit to Death in the Future Head (1992), followed by Transmissions from the Satellite Heart (1993) and the hit single "She Don't Use Jelly" which broke the band into the mainstream.
 They later released The Soft Bulletin (1999), which was NME magazine's Album of the Year, followed by the critically acclaimed Yoshimi Battles the Pink Robots (2002).
 In February 2007, they were nominated for a BRIT Award for "Best International Act".
 The group has won three Grammy Awards, including two for Best Rock Instrumental Performance.
-They were placed on Q magazines list of the "50 Bands to See Before You Die" in 2002.
+They were placed on Q magazine's list of the "50 Bands to See Before You Die" in 2002.